fiddlesleet/World-Book-Challenge/july_book_recommendations.md

      * First They Killed My Father: A Daughter of Cambodia Remembers by Loung Ung
      * Survivor: The Triumph of an Ordinary Man in the Khmer Rouge Genocide, written by Chum Mey.
 He's one of the two living survivors of the Khmer Rouge Genocide.
 The person who recommended this book got to meet him at the s21 museum in Cambodia!
 150. China
+     * Do Not Say We Have Nothing by Madeleine Thien (Canadian-born daughter of Malaysian Chinese father and Hong Kong Chinese mother).
 151. Cyprus
 152. Georgia
 153. India
+     * Anything by Jhumpa Lahiri
+     * Anything by Vikram Seth
+     * Midnight's Children by Salman Rushdie
+     * Historical fiction on the Mughal Empire:
+        * The Twentieth Wife (part 1)
+        * The Feast of Roses (part 2)
+        * Shadow Princess by Indu Sundaresan
+     * The God of Small Things by Arundhati Roy
 154. Indonesia
 155. Iran
      * Persepolis, a comic book written by an Iranian woman